The importance of advice

 Safeguards – all of the plans we recommend meet the Equity Release Council standards, so that you:

-- Will never owe more than the value of your home with the no negative equity guarantee
+• Will never have to repay more than the value of your home with the no negative equity guarantee

 Speak to an adviser